-Building regulations: key guidance
+Building regulations: key guidance for lifts

 Here is a handy overview to the key acts, regulations and standards that outline best practice for making your building accessible and efficient when moving people.